o7-Fire/Log4Shell/README.md

         at java.lang.ClassLoader.loadClass(Unknown Source)
   ```

-it's safe because it will not load classpath provided by attacker ??
+it's safe because it will not load classpath provided by attacker ?? though it's still doing LDAP lookup which is large
+attack surface.

 note: (after updating java 8, the minecraft server seem not load the classpath)